madelinab/TipCalculator/README.md

 # TipCalculator
-This app calculates how much to tip in restaurant.
+This app calculates how much to tip in a restaurant.